 Considering past stats, trends and results is a reasonable start when it comes to picking out your bets.
 However, you simply have to remember that more often than not, the bookies’ odds reflective such widely and publically available information.
 However, if you can spot something the bookies or the markets have missed, or perhaps see an emerging trend early, there is just perhaps a chance you will be able to grab some great value before the bookies and your fellow punters get up to speed.

 All that said, here are one or two Euros-specific factors we think are worth your consideration as you try to develop your own betting strategies.

 Back Germany, France or Spain

-This might not qualify as the most sophisticated betting strategy around but backing one – or more – of the continental big guns may be a profitable move.
+This might not qualify as the most sophisticated betting strategy around but backing one – or more – of the continental big guns may be a smart move.
 Since the Euros moved to eight or more teams in 1980, these three nations have each triumphed on two occasions.
 We discount the pre-1980 tournaments because with just four nations they are not really anything like the modern tournament.

 Since the Championship expanded to eight, then 16 and then 24 teams, the big hitters have won six out of 10 editions, an impressive strike rate.
 With a further four final appearances between them that really is impressive stuff.

 That said, lumping on the favourite hasn’t always been a shrewd move and we have certainly had some huge upsets at the Euros.
 In 1992 Denmark only stepped in as late replacements for Yugoslavia but defied the odds to go all the way and eventually take Euros glory.
 They had just a week to prepare for the tournament and began at odds of 20/1 – huge odds with just eight teams involved.